modeset/-deprecated-showboat/README.md

 # Showboat

 ## WIP
-- replace images with more generic fpo ones
 - add generators
 - add a favicon and other icons for generators
 - test it out in a project